simplesurance/proteus/README.md

 can be used to specify parameters a go service needs, and the parameters can be provided as command-line flags or environment variables.

+# Project Status
+This project is in pre-release stage and backwards compatibility is not guaranteed.

 ## How to Use

 Specify the parameters and from what sources they can be provided: